AdanChain/binance-trading-bot/README.md

 3. Open browser `http://0.0.0.0:8080` to see the frontend

    - When launching the application, it will notify public URL to the Slack.
-   - If you have any issue with the bot, you can check the log to find out what happened with the bot.
-Please take a look [Troubleshooting](https://github.com/chrisleekr/binance-trading-bot/wiki/Troubleshooting)

 ### Install via Stackfile